simonlee83/citystories-LA-docs/_docs/tips/formatting.md

 To make text bold, enclose the text in double asterisks on either side.
 Example: `**this is bold**` will render as **this is bold**.

 ##### Sub-headings
 You can also use header styles to give heading to sub-sections of your articles.
 For this project, we are using H4 for sub-headings.
-You can format and H4 using four hashtags: `#### Sub-heading 4`
+You can format an H4 using four hashtags: `#### Sub-heading 4`

 ##### Hyperlinks